Jagadeesh9110/prompt-generator/README.md

     node server.js
     ```

-5. Open your browser and navigate to `http://localhost:3000`.
+5. Open your browser and navigate to `http://localhost:3000`

----

-## Usage

-1. Navigate to the application's URL.
-2. In the text area, type a simple idea or context for the prompt you want to generate (e.g., "a thank you email to my team after a successful project").
-3. Click the "Generate Prompt" button.
-4. The application will display a detailed, well-structured prompt in the results area, ready for you to copy and use with any LLM.